-Today, June 20, 2016, starts the next seasonal node (sometimes known as a Solar Term), the Summer Solstice (Xia Zhi 夏至).
-Summer Solstice is a very important seasonal node in that it marks the apex of Yang in the natural world and the rebirth of Yin.
-It is the longest day of the year; starting tomorrow the days will get shorter and shorter culminating eventually with the longest night on the Winter Solstice.
+Over the last two weeks or so I’ve been up early.
+Really early.
+By 5 or 5:30am I’m awake, long before I have to be.
+In New Jersey we’ve finally been getting much warmer weather, and the sun has been bright in the sky.
+I’m sure I’ve been getting up because we are now in the most expansive Yang time of the year.
+Today, June 21, starts the next seasonal node, the Summer Solstice (Xia Zhi 夏至).
+Summer Solstice is a very important seasonal node in that it marks the apex of Yang in the natural world as well as the rebirth of Yin.
+It is the longest day of 2017; starting tomorrow the days will get shorter and shorter culminating eventually with the longest night on the Winter Solstice.
 In terms of the time of day, Summer Solstice corresponds to high noon, and is the time of the Heart channel.
-In Yijing (I Ching) symbolism, this time period is represented by hexagram number 44.
-Hexagram 44 is made up of Qian Heaven trigram (3 solid yang lines) over Xun Wind trigram (1 broken yin line under 2 solid yang lines).
+In Yijing (I Ching) symbolism, this time period is represented by hexagram 44, which is made up of Qian-Heaven trigram (3 solid yang lines) over Xun-Wind trigram (1 broken yin line under 2 solid yang lines).
 Thus, the complete hexagram is 5 solid yang lines over one broken yin line at the bottom – yin is being birthed once again.
 One of the translations for the name of Hexagram 44 is “The Queen,” also showing that this time of year begins the transition towards returning inward to the hidden, the yin, the Blood, and the Dark Mother that is referred to in the first chapter of the Dao De Jing.

 In terms of therapy, Dr. Zhong Yong Xiang of Taiwan suggests bleeding the jing well points on all the fingers for more severe cases of summerheat strike.
 This bloodletting method is described in my book Pricking the Vessels.
 We can also consider performing gua sha on the back to help move stagnant summerheat damp in the exterior muscle layer.